NT Government Crest

 Operational Framework

-The Northern Territory Auditor‑General's Office has developed a framework for its approach to the conduct of performance management system audits, which is based on the premise that an effective performance management system would contain the following elements: Performance management system audits can be conducted at a corporate level, a program level, or at a category of cost level, such as capital expenditure.
+Performance management system audits can be conducted at a corporate level, a program level, or at a category of cost level, such as capital expenditure.
 All that is necessary is that there is a need to define objectives for intended or desired performance.

-Refer to Frameworks page for examples.
+Refer to the Frameworks page for examples.